 - Certification from an organisation that has approval from the JAS-ANZ.
 This is the Joint Accreditation Scheme of Australia and New Zealand.

-A product that does not carry one of these certifications isn’t necessarily non-compliant.
+A product that does not carry one of these certifications is not necessarily non-compliant.
 However, you can feel more confident in using the product if it does.
-That’s because the product has undergone independent testing.
+That is because the product has undergone independent testing.

 Tip #2 – Learn More About Compliance